jclouds/legacy-jclouds/README.txt

   * note * the pom dependency org.jclouds/jclouds-allloadbalancer gives you access to to all of these providers

-we also have support for: ibmdev, mezeo, nirvanix, boxdotnet, openstack nova,
+we also have support for: ibmdev, mezeo, nirvanix, boxdotnet, openstack nova, scality ring,
+                          hosteurope-storage, tiscali-storage, scaleup-storage,
                           azurequeue, simpledb, cloudstack as well as a async-http-client driver in the sandbox